 Shadowing a professional can help bring a job to life – you may decide it’s the career for you, or you may be inspired down another route.
 Either way, it’ll help you define your career plan and narrow your options for you.

-Work Shadowing Week will take place from Monday 03 – Thursday 06 April 2023Find out more about Work Shadowing Week
+The next Work Shadowing Week will take place in Semester 2 on 25-28 March 2024!Find out more about Work Shadowing Week